 In order to reduce the identified risk, you must determine your protection goals and define suitable measures for eliminating or sufficiently limiting the determined hazards.
-These are technical, organisational and person-related occupational safety and health measures, see the example provided by the occupational safety and health administration of North-Rhine Westphalia Define measures.
+These are technical, organisational and person-related occupational safety and health measures.
 Defining protection goals that are as specific as possible will help you to control the efficiency of the defined measures.

 When selecting occupational safety and health measures, orient on the so-called S-T-O-P principle.
 The abbreviation STOP stands for

 “O” organisational measures, and

 The sequence of this list also corresponds to the order of measures to be performed.

 The best measure always is to avoid or completely eliminate the hazard.
 For example, substances hazardous to health should be substituted by more harmless substances.

 If this is not possible, the hazard must be kept as low as possible.
 Typically, technical solutions (for example closed-loop systems, safer methods, etc.) are most effective in the field of occupational safety and health.